 My first boss had very personal reasons for being strongly anti-union.
-But he was very insightful when he said “I still think Unions are necessary because they protect employees from bad bosses.
+But he was quite insightful when he said “I still think Unions are necessary because they protect employees from bad bosses.
 And the biggest problem is that bad bosses don’t know they’re bad bosses.”

 I heard something semi-related when talking to some union colleagues the other day.
 Most organizations have some sort of Employee Family Assistance Plan where staff and their families can get mental health counselling, just like some of the other typical benefits to address physical issues – dental, eyewear, etc. – they might offer.